-The teaching space allocation is concerned with allocating events (courses/course offerings, tutorials, seminars) to rooms.
-In this section, we will cover the basic language of the problem; the constraints and objectives, and then the dataset that we will use.
+Teaching space allocation is concerned with allocating events (courses/course offerings, tutorials, seminars) to rooms and times.
+In this section, we will cover the basic language of the problem; the constraints and objectives, and the dataset that we will use.